-This short course on exam types is therefore intended to introduce students to the many different formats of examination that might be encountered during a bachelor’s or master’s degree.
-Lesson 1 discusses the reasoning behind these exams and outlines the most common skills that are assessed, the possible exam formats that may be used, and the many different types of exam that could be completed.
-Lesson 2 then explores the pros and cons of each of these types, with Lesson 3 then providing twelve of the most common tips for each type in turn.
+This short reader on exam types is therefore intended to introduce students to the many different formats of examination that might be encountered during a bachelor’s or master’s degree.
+Chapter 1 discusses the reasoning behind these exams and outlines the most common skills that are assessed, the possible exam formats that may be used, and the many different types of exam that could be completed.
+Chapter 2 then explores the pros and cons of each of these types.

 Why do universities use exams?